 Third and most importantly, I have confidence in CPIC.
 There are 3 things I find particularly attractive about the Company.
 First is a more international and modernized corporate governance with GDR issuance and the 3-venue listing, and hybrid ownership with state ownership supplemented by overseas and domestic private capital.
 CPIC is in a very competitive position to further enhance its governance.
 Second strength is its strategic deployment in "insurance + health" and "insurance + elderly care", which will be a key driver of China's economic development.
 At the same time, management commitments to the long-term and value growth fit in very well with my personal philosophies.
 Third is people.
 CPIC has been operating in the market for 30 years, and has fostered generations of hard-working, pragmatic and honest employees and agents, which deeply impressed me.
-In a nutshell, I am very excited to join CPIC and be part of the efforts to serve the company, the insurance industry and the society at large.
+In a nutshell, I am very excited to join CPIC and be part of the effort to serve the company, the insurance industry and the society at large.

-As for what changes I can deliver, I would like to compare myself to a blank piece of paper.
+of paper.
 First thing is to know the company well before coming to any conclusions.

 The reply to your question comes not from me, but from the market, the field force and the branch offices.
 I am sure if we could pool the collective wisdom of all our employees, we can build CPIC into a highly successful company.